 The Hybrid Cloud: Comprehensive Solutions from Combined Resources

-Some companies might choose to use a private cloud hosting service on dedicated servers over the public cloud for hosting certain mission-critical software that may need additional levels of data security or improved customization, such as hosted QuickBooks or hosted Sage.
+Some companies might choose to use a private cloud hosting service on dedicated servers over the public cloud for hosting specific mission-critical software that may need additional levels of data security or improved customization, such as hosted QuickBooks or hosted Sage.
 These companies may keep their data and tools stored remotely on servers not shared by users in the public cloud, with an on-site network for other files.
 This combination of a third-party cloud service – with specific tools for specific functions and an on-site network – is rapidly becoming the cloud service model of choice for a growing number of users.

-Whether a hybrid cloud consists of a public or private cloud service in combination with a local network, its components work in sync to carry out all the computing functions a company needs.
+Whether a hybrid cloud consists of a public or private cloud service combined with a local network, its components work in sync to carry out all the computing functions a company needs.
 This provides a comprehensive solution that supports mission goals as well as the needs of specific projects and tasks.

 Multi-Cloud Options: Diversity and Flexibility

 Multi-cloud computing is another way to combine the strengths of multiple cloud types to meet a variety of business computing needs.
 A multi-cloud solution can leverage the power of the hybrid cloud along with the resources of available public clouds to build a network that supports specific tasks, projects, and functions within the company.
 Recent statistics on the state of cloud computing reveal that companies with a multi-cloud strategy use an average of six different clouds, utilizing the available tools of each at need.